d4n3sh/thedaneshproject/content/posts/2007-03-13-ssh-tunneling-with-putty-linux.md

 [Putty Home][2] | [Putty Download][3]

 Run Putty, key in the address for your Linux box.
-In this example &#8220;10.99.34.6&#8221; &#8220;Pandora&#8221; is the Linux box hosting VM and on the VM &#8220;192.168.66.100&#8221; the is an Oracle database running on RHEL 3.
-The VM is setup with host only networking so it has no access beyond the host machine &#8220;Pandora&#8221;.
+In this example "10.99.34.6" "Pandora" is the Linux box hosting VM and on the VM "192.168.66.100" the is an Oracle database running on RHEL 3.
+The VM is setup with host only networking so it has no access beyond the host machine "Pandora".

 [![putty1.png][4]][5]

 Look for the SSH tree entry in the menu to the left.
-Expand it and go to &#8220;Tunnels&#8221;.
+Expand it and go to "Tunnels".

 [![putty2.png][6]][7]